EllaPham/TEIT/_posts/2016-06-27-emulated-sensor.md

 ## 5.1.
 Emulated Sensor Configuration

-TEIT configures for Emulated Sensor through only configuration file “sensor.conf”
+TEIT configures for Emulated Sensor through only configuration file *sensor.conf*

 ### 5.1.1.
 Sensor configuration

-***rate:**
+**rate:**

 User sends data from Emulated Sensor to outputs regularly.
-Duration between 2 submissions is setting up in “sensor.conf” by using a parameter “rate” (e.g. rate = 5000)
+Duration between 2 submissions is setting up in *sensor.conf* by using a parameter *rate* (e.g. rate = 5000)

-***sensorID:** Each sensor can have an ID.
+**sensorID:** Each sensor can have an ID.
 This field can be adapt with different standard depending on the system.
 The sensor ID will be injected into each the data items for identifying the data.

 ### 5.1.2.
 Input Configuration